cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 It is logical that in order to use the `core_project::some_library` target `find_package` must somehow provide us with it.
 What this really means is that the `find_package` command must somehow `include` all the CMake code that creates the needed `core_project::some_library` target as well as sets the required compiler and linker flags for it.

-For now let us assume that `core_project` has been installed into `/tmp/install` folder before and try to understand all of the steps that `find_package` takes to allow us to use the `core_project`'s targets.
+For now let us assume that `core_project` has already been installed into `/tmp/install` folder and try to understand all of the steps that `find_package` takes to allow us to use the `core_project`'s targets.
 We'll get to *how* it was installed there in the second half of this tutorial.

 ### Search modes